 "I knew I wanted to be the best wheelchair racer in history," she recounts.
 "I just didn't think Canadians would cheer so loudly for and be one of the best parts of the dream."

 A member of the national team since 1988, Petitclerc competed in the Paralympic Games for the first time in Barcelona in 1992, returning with two bronze medals, the start of an impressive collection that now includes an Olympic medal and twenty-one Paralympic medals, fourteen of them gold.
 Petitclerc lost the use of both of her legs in an accident when she was thirteen, but discovered her direction in life when her high school phys-ed teacher convinced her to try swimming.
 It was her first contact with sports and training, and it set her on the path to what would become her love affair with wheelchair racing.

 When she was eighteen, Pierre Pomerleau, a trainer at University Laval in Quebec City, introduced her to wheelchair sports.
 Using a homemade wheelchair, Petitclerc took part in her first race and, well, came in dead last.
 But nevertheless a long and fruitful career had begun.
-While Chantal was developing her skills as a wheelchair athlete, she pursued her studiesfirst in social sciences at the CEGEP de Sainte-Foy; and then in history at the University of Alberta, where she registered in order to be able to train with Peter Eriksson.
-He remains her coach to this day.
+While she was developing her skills as a wheelchair athlete, Chantal was also pursuing her studies in social sciences at the CEGEP de Sainte-Foy.
+She then registered and studied history at the University of Alberta, in order to be able to train with Peter Eriksson.
+He remains her coach to this day!